-The iPad Pro's optional Magic Keyboard uses the same scissor mechanism as the MacBook Air and offers the same 1mm of travel, so the typing experience should be similar.
+The iPad Pro's optional Magic Keyboard uses the same scissor mechanism as the MacBook Air and offers the same 1mm of travel, and provide a similarly pleasant typing experience.

 The iPad Pro attaches magnetically to the Magic Keyboard's floating cantilever design, allowing you to adjust the display's angle up to 130 degrees.
-While we don't know the size of the touchpad on the Magic Keyboad, it appears to be much smaller than the one on the MacBook Air.
+The iPad Pro Magic Keyboard's touchpad is smaller than that of the MacBook Air, but that didn't prove problematic in our iPad Pro Magic Keyboard review.

 Winner: MacBook Air